 Carl marletti's patissier has been recieved several awards and is one of the best pastry shops in Paris.

 3} Rue Mouffetard

-We recommend Le Fournil de Mouffetard & Maison Morange Bakery, from flavour to prices, we found everything reasonable.
+We recommend Le Fournil de Mouffetard & Maison Morange Bakery, from flavour to prices, we found everything very reasonable.

 Address: 123 Rue Mouffetard